scolastico-dev/s.Status/README.md

 [![Documentation](https://img.shields.io/badge/-Documentation-green)](https://docs.scolasti.co/s.Status/main/)

 ## Small Notice
-For all who think this repo is dead: A new rework in kotlin instead of java and a new ui in nuxt.js/vue is on the way!
-Checkout the [kotlin-upgrade](https://github.com/scolastico-dev/s.Status/tree/kotlin-upgrade) branch for all new updates!
-Release is planed for ~~01.05.2022 or earlier~~ mid summer (sorry 4 that but im also bussy with other projects)!
+For all who think this repo is dead: A new rework in kotlin instead of java and a new ui in ~~nuxt~~/vue.js is on the way!
+Checkout the [kotlin-upgrade](https://github.com/scolastico-dev/s.Status/tree/kotlin-upgrade) branch for all new updates! ~~Release is planed for 01.05.2022 or earlier mid summer (sorry 4 that but im also bussy with other projects)!~~

+It's finally happening!
+See forward for an update in the next day's! (written on 17.11.22./DD-MM-YY)

 ## Introduction
 s.Status is a simple solution for monitoring pingable services such as database servers or http servers and providing a live status page.
 With the built in plugin system it is easy to add some functionalities like notification services.